loginom/loginom-help-en-omegat/data/processors/transformation/java-script/enum.md

 # ![](../../../images/icons/components/javascript_default.svg) Enumerations of the Loginom Built-in Entities

-The enumerations describing the fields and varibles metadata is built in within the JavaScript execution context.
+The enumerations describing the fields and variables metadata are built in within the JavaScript execution context.

 ## Description of Enumerations